gantry/docs-old/Docs/joomla/tutorials/custom_stylesheet.md

 Step 1: Adding Your Custom CSS File
 -----------------------------------
-To create a custom CSS file, you just have to create a new css file at `/templates/[TEMPLATE]/css/` and name it **[TEMPLATE]-custom.css**.
+To create a custom CSS file, you just have to create a new css file at `/templates/[TEMPLATE]/css/` and name it **gantry-custom.css**.
 The new custom CSS file will automatically get loaded by the Gantry framework.

 ![](assets/template-custom-css.jpg)